Roam Research¶

 - Bi-directional Linking: Automatically shows "unlinked references," surfacing hidden connections.

-- Fluid interface: Encourages frictionless entry of information.
+- Fluid Interface: Encourages frictionless entry of information without worrying about "where it goes."

 Limitations¶

-- Proprietary/Closed Source: Data is stored on Roam's servers (unless using encrypted graphs).
+- Proprietary/Closed Source: Data is stored on Roam's servers (though encrypted graphs are supported).

 - Learning Curve: The "daily notes" first workflow and complex syntax take time to master.

-- Performance: Large graphs can sometimes experience lag in the web interface.
+- Performance: Large graphs can experience lag in the web interface; search can slow down with 10k+ pages.

 When to use it¶